nut4disney/docker-ldap/README.md

 ![Image showing phpLDAPadmin main login page](ldap-screenshot.png "phpLDAPadmin")

-## Anonymouse vs. Authentictaed Access
+## Anonymous vs. Authenticated Access

 Access to phpLDAPadmin can be anonmous or authenticated.
 For anonymous access, simply click the login link and check the anonymous checkbox before clicking teh "Authenticate" button.
 For authenticated access, use the 'admin' user distinguished name (DN).
 The DN for the admin provided in this example is;